JavierMarro/The-NC-News-FrontEnd/README.md

 The NC News is a project which aims to simulate the creation of a real-world news service.
 The back-end repository can be found [here](https://github.com/JavierMarro/The-NC-News-BackEnd).

-The hosted version of this website can be found here: https://jmr-thencnews.netlify.app/home The hosted back-end API has been hosted here: https://the-nc-news.onrender.com
+The hosted version of this website can be found here: https://jmr-thencnews.netlify.app/home Link to the hosted back-end API: https://the-nc-news.onrender.com

 Users can: